 Mississippi homeowners facing mortgage delinquency can access a combination of state-level mortgage assistance and federal servicer loss mitigation programs.
-The Mississippi Home Corporation (MHC) administers state housing programs, HUD-approved counseling agencies provide free guidance statewide, and federal programs through Fannie Mae, Freddie Mac, FHA, VA, and USDA cover the majority of Mississippi mortgages.
-Because Mississippi is a non-judicial foreclosure state with no post-sale redemption period, these programs must be accessed quickly — before the 30-day published notice is issued and before the sale date arrives.
+The Mississippi Home Corporation (MHC) administers state housing programs and federal programs through Fannie Mae, Freddie Mac, FHA, VA, and USDA cover the majority of Mississippi mortgages.
+Because Mississippi is a non-judicial foreclosure state governed by Miss.
+Code Ann. § 89-1-55 — which requires only three consecutive weekly publications before the trustee's sale can occur — with no post-sale redemption period under Miss.
+Code Ann. § 89-1-59, these programs must be accessed quickly.
+Miss.
+Code Ann. § 89-1-59 gives the homeowner the right to reinstate the loan at any time before the sale, but once the trustee's deed is recorded, no assistance program can recover the property.
+All programs must be initiated before the § 89-1-55 publication notice is ever filed.

 This article explains what each program covers, who qualifies, and what steps to take immediately to access the most effective options.